ColwynGulliford/lume-gpt/README.md

 # lume-gpt
-Python wrapper for GPT (General Particle Tracer) for use in LUME
+Python wrapper for GPT (General Particle Tracer) for use in LUME.
+Using this package requires the user to properly obtain their own copy of GPT with a valid GPT license.
+Please see:

 [GPT website](http://www.pulsar.nl/gpt/)